Generic name: guanfacine [ GWAHN-fa-seen ]

-Your doctor should check you or your child's progress at regular visits to make sure guanfacine is working properly and to decide if you or your child should continue to take it.
+Your doctor should check you or your child's progress at regular visits to make sure this medicine is working properly and to decide if you or your child should continue to take it.

-Before having any kind of surgery (including dental surgery) or emergency treatment, tell the medical doctor or dentist in charge that you are using guanfacine.
+Before having any kind of surgery (including dental surgery) or emergency treatment, tell the medical doctor or dentist in charge that you are using this medicine.

 Guanfacine may cause dryness of the mouth, nose, and throat.
 For temporary relief of mouth dryness, use sugarless candy or gum, melt bits of ice in your mouth, or use a saliva substitute.
 However, if dry mouth continues for more than 2 weeks, check with your physician or dentist.
 Continuing dryness of the mouth may increase the chance of dental disease, including tooth decay, gum disease, and fungus infections.